DRoPack/mkdocs-notebook/docs/markdown/mkdocs-setup.md

     ```

 !!! note
     Reactivate an existing virtual environment by following the same instructions to activate.
-There's no need to create a new virtual environment.
+There is no need to create a new virtual environment.

 ## Project layout